1.4 · Smoke Test: Run It and Read the Signal

 Launch:

 - Install your channel’s pixel.
+A pixel is the ad platform’s own tracking snippet - it tells the platform which ad clicks turned into signups, so it can find you more of those people and show you cost-per-signup.
+It reports to the AD PLATFORM; the GA4 you installed in 1.3 reports to YOU.
 Open your ad platform’s pixel manager: Meta → Events Manager, LinkedIn → Campaign Manager, Reddit → Ads Manager.
-Copy the pixel snippet, paste in your page builder’s head-tag field - same process as Clarity and GA4 in Lesson 1.3.
+Copy the pixel snippet, paste in your page builder’s head-tag field - same 60-second process as Clarity and GA4 in Lesson 1.3.
 Open your page in an incognito window; verify the pixel fires in your platform’s dashboard.
-Google Ads users: skip this (GA4 is your pixel).
+Google Ads users: skip this (GA4 links directly and acts as your pixel).

 - Verify your ad account is approved and payment method attached.
 If not, set it up tonight.